Independent inquiry called for in FCC’s secretive cyberattack claims

 The letter asks the GAO to look into four questions:

-- What is the evidence or documentation suggesting a cyber attack took place and describing what the FCC did about it?
+- What is the evidence or documentation suggesting a cyberattack took place and describing what the FCC did about it?

 - What specifically has the FCC done to improve its systems and are they in accordance with best practices?